coding-benjito/dynamod/MODEL_REFERENCE.md

 Operations within a progression can be considered to be applied simultaneously: they don't interfere with each other since they operate on non-overlapping segments.
 On the other hand, different progressions are applied one after another in the sequence they are written in.

 Please note that this approach differs from solving a differential equation numerically, where all changes of iteration n+1 are applied simultaneously to the common result of iteration n.
-To emulate the differential equation approach, you can use the `fractions` parameter during model initialization.
+To emulate the differential equation approach, you can use the `fractions` parameter in the `settings` section or during model initialization.
 If you set `fractions` to an integer k > 1, dynamod will repeat the progressions of each iteration k times, but apply the progressions to just 1/k of the population.

 The after-operations perform the changes not on some explicit percentage of the selected segment, but after a certain time (in ticks).
 Depending on the after-type the distribution of the transition time can be modelled.
 There are currently three ways to express the distribution (other distributions can be added as needed):